 - Quick Overview

 - Quick Setup on DEEP System for a Hybrid Application

 - Using the Repositories

 - Examples:

+- A Step-By-Step Detailed Guide to Execute the ????
+Benchmark

 - Nbody Nenchmark

 - Heat Benchmark

 Quick Overview

 The Task-Aware MPI or TAMPI library ensures a deadlock-free execution of hybrid applications by implementing a cooperation mechanism between the MPI library and a parallel task-based runtime system.